ethereumclassic/ethereumclassic.github.io/README.md

 #### Final Tasks

-- Change siteMetadata.url before publishing to production
+- Change siteMetadata.siteUrl publishing to production

 #### Help Needed

-- Remove a bunch of mining pools (which ones?)
+- Remove a bunch of mining pools (ETC miners - which ones?)
 - Update timeline with major events since 2017
-- Update the development status of major project on roadmap
 - Day 2 videos for ETC summit
 - Add wechat group
-- General content review
+- Switch to Mailchimp or another provider for newsletter sign up (using WP endpoint for now)
 - (Nice to have) more comprehensive knowledge base page (including more structure introduction, articles, etc.)
-- Switch to Mailchimp or another provider for newsletter sign up (using WP endpoint for now)

 ### i18n Release (v2.1; ETA late November)